-Skills Gained in an Interior Design Program
+Skills Gained With a Interior Design Degree

 - Creative Eye

-Interior designers work with spaces and clients of every type, so it is important that they see a space's potential and work to achieve the vision of their customer.
-Interior designers look at spaces that seem unsalvageable to others and use their attention to detail and ability to see the final product to make something beautiful and functional.
+Interior designers work with spaces and clients of every type, and it is important that they see a space's potential and work to achieve the vision of their customer.
+Interior designers may look at spaces that seem unsalvageable to others and use their attention to detail and ability to see the final product to make something beautiful and functional.

-- Understanding of Trends
+- Understanding Trends

 - Ability to Communicate